Current

 · LIVING WATERS – IMMERSIONS: Where tradition meets transformation, a body of work reimagining symbolic and cultural rituals through contemporary visual language.

 Verwer holds an MFA from the Royal Academy of Art in The Hague.
-Her work has been featured in over 30 museum exhibitions and numerous galleries across the United States and internationally, including the Jerusalem Biennale, the Andy Warhol Factory, the Heller Museum, the Reginald F. Lewis Museum, the Bronx Museum, and the Philadelphia Museum of Art.
+Her work has been featured in over 30 museum exhibitions and numerous galleries across the United States and internationally, including the Andy Warhol Factory, the Heller Museum, Reginald Lewis Museum of African-American Art,, the Bronx Museum, Jerusalem Biennale, and the Philadelphia Museum of Jewish Art.

 She is the recipient of the 2024 Fellowship Grant from the Memorial Foundation for Jewish Culture.